womenbuildweb3/30daysofweb3.xyz/curriculum/en/8-finishing-touches/6-confirm-attendees.md

 const [mounted, setMounted] = useState(false);
 ```

-We’ll check if we’ve any confirmed attendees or not.
-If not, we can show a button to confirm attendee(s)
+We’ll check if we’ve confirmed attendees or not.
+If not, we can show a button to confirm attendee(s).
 There will be two methods `confirmAttendee` and `confirmAllAttendees`.

 If a user wants to confirm only one attendee, the `confirmAttendee` method will be used.
 If they want to confirm all the attendees at once, the `confirmAllAttendees` method will be used.